locize/blog/source/_posts/remix-i18n.md

 This works, but we would like to make the chosen language persistent.
 To do so we will save it in a cookie.

-In the `i18n.server.js` file, we'll cofigure a cookie:
+In the `i18n.server.js` file, we'll configure a cookie:

 ```javascript
 import { RemixI18Next, FileSystemBackend } from 'remix-i18next'